JuliaLang/julia/doc/src/manual/parallel-computing.md

     the ephemeral port range (varies by OS).

-    Securing and encrypting all worker-worker traffic (via SSH) or encrypting individual messages can be done via a custom ClusterManager.
+    Securing and encrypting all worker-worker traffic (via SSH) or encrypting individual messages can be done via a custom `ClusterManager`.

 ## Cluster Cookie